 These chocolate dipped cookies are made colorful by dipping into melted candy coating.

-Combine sugar and butter in large bowl.
+Combine sugar and butter in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
-Add egg, milk and 1/2 teaspoon peppermint extract; continue beating until well mixed.
+Add egg, milk and 1/2 teaspoon peppermint flavoring; continue beating until well mixed.
 Add melted chocolate; continue beating until well mixed.
 Add flour, baking powder and salt; beat at low speed until well mixed.

 Divide dough in half; shape each half into 8x2-inch long log.
 Wrap each log in waxed paper or plastic food wrap.
 Refrigerate 2 hours or overnight.